-Websites like Etsy and Shopify have made it super easy to start an online store, and while pro photographers often need fancy cameras with super high-res sensors, you don’t need much if you just want clear, decent photos of your products.
+Websites like Etsy and Shopify have made it super easy to start an online store, and while pro photographers often need the best camera for product photography with super high-res sensors, you don’t need much if you just want clear, decent photos of your products.
 The camera you use doesn’t matter as much as how you show and light your items.

 Good lighting is probably the most important thing not just for product photos but in photography in general.
 With the right lighting and background, you can even take good pictures with your phone.
 But, if you’re someone who wants to level up your product photos, you can find our best camera picks for beginner product photographers below.